dbroeglin/Forge.Module/README.md

 _Visual Studio Code_ editor.
 For instance, it will generate a list of task that allow to run tests and other lifecycle operations from inside the editor.

+Depending on your preferences the module can be generated with two different build systems (or none if you do not need or want one).

+To generate PSake integration:

+    New-ForgeModule -Name PoshTodo -Build PSake

+To generate InvokeBuild integration:

+    New-ForgeModule -Name PoshTodo -Build InvokeBuild

 With all options activated we get:

     New-ForgeModule -Name PoshTodo -License MIT -Author Léa -Email lea@example.com `` -Editor VSCode -Build PSake `
         -Description "A Powershell TODO list handler"

+Which would generate the following project:

     ./PoshTodo
     ├── LICENSE